Founder and Producing Artistic Director

 Slade has been a regular Teaching-Artist for Tennessee Shakespeare Company, Playhouse on the Square, Theatre Memphis, The Delta Arts Council, New Day Children’s Theatre, and numerous other theatres, schools and conferences throughout the Mid-South.
 His teaching specialties include Stage Combat, Shakespeare, and Mask Performance.
 Directing credits: Dear Edwina (New Day Children’s Theatre), The Imaginators (Delta Arts Council), The Aristocats Junior (New Day Children’s Theater) and A Year With Frog and Toad Junior (New Day Children’s Theatre).
 Slade has also appeared on television (Sim’s Metal Management, FRED’S, AFRTS, Last One Standing – Emerson Drive), film (Victor Marx, Stained, Disturbed, Ritter), in print (Nashville Style, Jackson Sun), and on the runway (Macy’s, Clairol, Bugle Boy).

 Nancy Wright has provided bookkeeping services for small businesses in both the private and public arena for more than 20 years.
-She grew up on a small, family farm in Paris, TN, and she graduated from U.T.
-Knoxville.
-Nancy is also a charter member of her church, St. Andrews Presbyterian (PCA).
+She obtained her B.S. from UT Knoxville.